Introduction

 1. Create a project

-Projects group related tickets.
-Link a project to a local repository in the desktop app.
+Projects are initiatives that share a code repository, folders, and other resources.
+Link one to a local repository in the desktop app.

 2. Write a ticket